Kong/docs.konghq.com/app/_includes/md/enterprise/deploy-license.md

 For more detail and options, see the
 [Admin API `licenses` endpoint reference](/gateway/latest/licenses/examples).

-It is recommended to [restart](https://docs.konghq.com/gateway/latest/production/running-kong/systemd/#restart-kong-gateway) the Kong Gateway nodes after applying or modifying a license.
+It is recommended to [restart](https://docs.konghq.com/gateway/latest/production/running-kong/systemd/#restart-kong-gateway) the Kong Gateway nodes after applying or updating a license.

 {% endnavtab %}
 {% navtab Filesystem %}